civicrm/civicrm-user-guide/docs/the-civicrm-community/bug-reporting.md

 Bug Reporting
 =============

-Like all software there will be times when CiviCRM don't work the way you expect it to.
+As with all software, there may be times when CiviCRM doesn't work the way you expect it to.

 A good first step is to search the question & answer site ([https://civicrm.stackexchange.com](https://civicrm.stackexchange.com/)) for similar